dreamerslab/ci.view/README.md

           robots: index, follow

       css:
-        # for those css file hosted on cdn you do not want to combine and minify put theme here
+        # for those css file hosted on cdn you do not want to combine and minify put them here
         cdn:

         # all the files here will be combined to one css file